VinnyLiu0817/VinnyLiu0817/README.md

 ** Here are some ideas to get you started:-->

-- 🔭 I’m currently studying in SYSU
+- 🔭 I’m currently studying in HKU
-- 🌱 Machine learning (Federated learning)
+- 🌱 Research: Collaborative machine learning, MoE, Edge computing
 - 📫 How to reach me: liuwj0817@gmail.com
 - ⚡ Fun fact: TUK